 One of the most popular sites to book travel lodging is Airbnb.
 Until very recently, most travelers only option was to stay in a motel.
 Thanks to Airbnb, they can avoid the stale and monotonous hotel rooms to stay at a house.

-As an Airbnb host, you can make a few extra dollars by letting travelers stay in a spare bedroom, finished basement, or guesthouse that is no longer being used.
+As an Airbnb host, you can make a few extra dollars by letting travelers stay in a spare bedroom.
+You can even rent out a finished basement or a guesthouse that is no longer being used.

 Maybe you are an empty-nesters, a 20-something wanting some extra cash, or like the idea of hosting distant travelers under your roof, Airbnb can be a fun opportunity.